campadrenalin/ndev/README.md

  - [x] Mount an app's source code
  - [x] Run nix-shell on launch
  - [x] Optimize the process of building a shell derivation at runtime
+ - [x] Standalone script that can be curl'd and used immediately
  - [ ] Handle file ownership correctly
  - [ ] Host launch script should use arguments instead of magic constants
  - [ ] Polish the experience of using ndev from another codebase